philipAthanasopoulos/Uni-News-Discord-Bot/README.md

-A web scraping project in progress using Jsoup 🍵
+**A web scraping project in progress using Jsoup 🍵**
+💯 Scrape articles
+🔥 Summarize with AI